-Juul Labs to pull sweet e-cigarette flavors to curb youth use
+Juul Labs to pull sweet e-cig flavors to curb youth use

 The FDA in September threatened to ban Juul and four other leading e-cigarette products unless their makers took steps to prevent use by minors.
 The FDA gave Juul and four big tobacco companies 60 days to submit plans to curb underage use, a compliance period that has now ended.

+The agency is expected to announce restrictions on flavored e-cigarette products this week that mirror those suggested by Juul and other manufacturers.
+A senior agency official last week said the FDA plans to only allow sales of tobacco, mint and menthol flavors in convenience stores and gas stations.
+Other flavors could still be sold at vape shops.

+Juul said that beginning in early 2017 it required models used in advertisements of its products be older than 35.
+Earlier this year, it began featuring only former cigarette smokers in its ads to highlight smoking cessation benefits.

-Juul has grabbed significant market share in the U.S. e-cigarette market over the last year, growing from 13.6 percent of the market in early 2017 to nearly 75 percent now, according to a Wells Fargo analysis of Nielsen retail data.
+Juul has grabbed significant U.S. market share over the last year, growing from 13.6 percent of the market in early 2017 to nearly 75 percent now, according to a Wells Fargo analysis of Nielsen retail data.

+Marlboro maker Altria Group Inc, which sells e-cigarettes under the MarkTen brand, last month said it would stop selling its pod-based electronic cigarettes, generally smaller devices that use pre-filled nicotine liquid cartridges, in response to FDA’s concerns.
+The company also said it would restrict flavors for its other e-cigarette products to tobacco, menthol and mint.

+James Campbell, a spokesman for the Imperial Brands Plc unit that makes blu e-cigarettes, said the company told the FDA it plans to introduce a technology early next year that would lock devices in an effort to prevent underage use.
+The company also said it would review its flavors and packaging to minimize youth appeal, strengthen age verification for online sales and terminate contracts with retailers found to sell to minors.

 Reporting by Chris Kirkham; Editing by Bill Berkrot